 Instructions

 - Place the strawberry pieces in a small container and add the sugar.
-Stir well and let macerate while cutting the rest of the fruit.
+Stir well and let it macerate while we cut the rest of the fruit.

-- Crush the ice in a food processor or blender.
+- Crush the ice in a food processor or a blender.

 - Then, cover the inside of each glass with condensed milk.

-- We fill ¾ of each glass with ice.
+- Fill ¾ of each glass with the ice.

-- Finish filling each glass with ¼ of the amount of each fruit.
+- Finish filling each glass with ¼ of the quantity of each fruit.

 - Cover the fruit with more condensed milk.

-- And finish decorating the glasses with the pieces of mango, apple, wafer cookies.
-To serve add straws and spoons.
+- And finish decorating the glasses with the pieces of mango, apple, wafer cookies, straws, and spoons.
+Serve immediately.

 - Continue cooking the mixture until the sugar dissolves, and you have a thick mixture.
 Let the syrup cool in the refrigerator before using it.